Computerworld: Going international

-Computerworld was distributed as a morning newspaper in tabloid format (41 cm) in 51,000 copies (2007) with an estimated 120,000 readers.
+Computer Sweden was distributed as a morning newspaper in tabloid format (41 cm) in 51,000 copies (2007) with an estimated 120,000 readers.
 From 1999 to 2008, it was published three days a week, but since 2009, it was published only on Tuesdays and Fridays.

 Going digital

 In June 2014, Computerworld US abandoned its print edition, becoming an exclusively digital publication.
 In July 2014, the publisher started the monthly Computerworld Digital Magazine.
 In 2017 it published features and stories highlighting the magazine's history on the fiftieth anniversary.

 Computerworld's website first appeared in 1996.

 Ongoing

 Computerworld US serves IT and business management with coverage of information technology, emerging technologies and analysis of technology trends.
 Computerworld also publishes several notable special reports each year, including the 100 Best Places to Work in IT, IT Salary Survey, the DATA+ Editors' Choice Awards and the annual Forecast research report.
 Computerworld in the past has published stories that highlight the effects of immigration to the U.S. (e.g. the H-1B visa) on software engineers.